aws/rolesanywhere-credential-helper/README.md

 #### Windows

-In order to get a C compile on Windows, one option is to use [MinGW-w64](https://www.mingw-w64.org/downloads/).
-After obtaining a C compiler, you can install golang through the [installer](https://go.dev/doc/install).
+In order to get gcc on Windows, one option is to use [MinGW-w64](https://www.mingw-w64.org/downloads/).
+After obtaining gcc, you can install golang through the [installer](https://go.dev/doc/install).
 Lastly, you can install git and make through `Chocolatey` with `choco install git` and `choco install make`, respectively.

 ### Build